danielwaltz/vueconf-us-2019/README.md

 ## The Future of Web Animation

 - Make the web fun - anything can happen
-- Pay attention to cognitive load
+- Balance it with additional cognitive load required by users for new interfaces
 - Native 3D (AR/VR) is coming to browsers
-- The web it stuck in blocks, design has become redundant
+- The web is stuck in blocks, design has become redundant, 3d is next

 # Day 3